Immuno-Oncology and Microbiome

 Mission

-The scientific mission of the Immuno-Oncology and Microbiome (IOM) research program at the University of Florida Health Cancer Center is to improve cancer outcomes through innovative therapeutic research on microbiome-immunotherapy interactions influencing epithelial and immune cell function, engaging clinicians and basic scientists to partner on innovative investigator-initiated trials (IITs).
+The scientific mission of the Immuno-Oncology and Microbiome (IOM) research program at the University of Florida Health Cancer Institute is to improve cancer outcomes through innovative therapeutic research on microbiome-immunotherapy interactions influencing epithelial and immune cell function, engaging clinicians and basic scientists to partner on innovative investigator-initiated trials (IITs).

 Three men in white lab coats and gloves talk with each other in a lab.